-Are you shopping for a comprehensive security assessment, but would like to know what you’re in for before starting?
-In this post, we’ll break down the process, using an example NIST 800-53 security assessment, so you can determine whether you think you’re ready now, or would perhaps benefit more from a preparatory consulting engagement with a NuHarbor Security team.
-This guide will help you understand what to expect before, during, and after a security assessment, as well as what sort of value a controls assessment can bring to your organization.
+Are you shopping for a comprehensive security assessment, but want to know what you’re in for?
+In this post, we’ll break down the process using an example NIST 800-53 security assessment so you can determine whether you’re ready now or would benefit from a preparatory consulting engagement with NuHarbor.
+This guide will help you understand what to expect before, during, and after a security assessment, and the value a controls assessment can bring to your organization.

-In ideal circumstances, organizations will have completed a formal risk assessment to understand threats and vulnerabilities to their environment and the information they protect.
-Once the results of a risk assessment have been obtained, organizations can select controls from a framework, such as NIST 800-53, to help treat their risk, thereby making their information security (IS) program risk-informed.
-While it is our general recommendation that organizations follow this model, this isn’t always the case due to time and resource constraints.
-Regardless, NuHarbor will be more than happy to guide any organization through this process.
+Ideally, organizations will have completed a formal risk assessment to understand threats and vulnerabilities to their environment and the information they protect before launching a controls assessment.
+Once the results of a risk assessment have been obtained, organizations can select controls from a framework (e.g., NIST 800-53) to help treat their risk, thereby making their information security (IS) program risk-informed.
+While our general recommendation is that organizations follow this model, this isn’t always the case due to time and resource constraints.
+Regardless, NuHarbor is prepared to guide any organization through this process.

-Many organizations mistake an assessment for an audit and will use the terms interchangeably.
-We always begin by allaying those fears and state that we’re here as a partner to help.
-We encourage client staff members to be more relaxed.
-Working this way helps us identify even more areas for improvement because employees are no longer concerned their job may be in jeopardy, and are more interested in identifying and resolving shortcomings, rather than pointing blame or passing the buck.
-In turn, we’ve also found that this approach fosters a culture of security mindedness, paying dividends to the organization in the future.
+Many organizations mistake an assessment for an audit and use the terms interchangeably, which can breed internal uncertainty and worry.
+NuHarbor begins every engagement by allaying those fears – we’re a true partner to the organizations we serve, and encourage client staff to be more relaxed.
+This helps us identify additional areas for improvement because employees are no longer concerned their jobs may be in jeopardy; they’re more interested in identifying and resolving shortcomings, rather than pointing blame or passing the buck.
+We’ve also found this approach fosters a culture of security mindedness, paying dividends to the organization in the future.

 A NIST 800-53 security assessment usually takes place over a period of 4–6 weeks, depending on the size of the organization and the scope of the assessment.
 Our focus is on the mission-critical areas of an organization’s business.

-Leading up to the start of the engagement, we send a document request list (DRL) detailing common Information Security (IS) program artifacts.
+Leading up to the start of the engagement, NuHarbor sends a document request list (DRL) detailing common IS program artifacts.
 IS documentation is generally comprised of policies, procedures, and standards that articulate the current security program and practices of the client.
-Clients exchange any available documentation and answer some limited questions via phone or email during this phase.
+During this phase, clients exchange any available documentation and answer limited questions via phone or email.

-Documentation review helps us understand the structure and components of an organization’s IS program and allows us to develop contextually relevant questions for phase 2.
+Documentation review helps us understand the structure and components of an organization’s IS program and allows us to develop contextually relevant questions for phase two.

-Following phases 1 and 2, our analysts will review the security assessment output and develop:
+Following phases one and two, our analysts will review the security assessment output and develop:

-- A report that includes a 3-4 page executive overview describing a high-level overview of identified control gaps, suggested improvements, and compliance dashboards.
+A report that includes a 3–4-page executive overview describing identified control gaps, suggested improvements, and compliance dashboards at a high-level.

 During this time, clarifying questions may be asked by email or phone.

-Once the report and spreadsheet are delivered, organizations are asked to review them during a defined time period.
-At the end of this review period, NuHarbor usually hosts a teleconference to answer any questions, or clarify information in the report.
+Once the report and spreadsheet are delivered, organizations are asked to review over a defined period.
+At the end of this review period, NuHarbor usually hosts a teleconference to answer any questions or clarify information in the report.
 Following this meeting, final copies of the report and spreadsheet are released to the organization.

-Many organizations will present our report to their executive leadership team to demonstrate a birds-eye view of their organization’s security posture.
-Directors of Information Security or other department managers may utilize the spreadsheet to track control-by-control implementation and use the spreadsheet as a working document.
+Many clients will present our report to their executive leadership team to demonstrate a bird’s-eye view of their organization’s security posture.
+Information Security Directors or other department managers may use the spreadsheet as a working document to track control-by-control implementation.

-Some significant benefits of a NuHarbor Security NIST 800-53 Security Assessment project:
+Significant benefits of a NuHarbor NIST 800-53 security assessment project include:

-- Prioritization of remediation efforts to help you get started
+Prioritization of remediation efforts to use as a starting point